robwalch/foms-demuxed/README.md

   - JS Unit Tests for comparing Browser MSE implementation / Spec ambiguity (relaxing keyframes)
   - media metrics
 - EME will be limitted to https
+  - For cross-origin MSE jump on the proposal now!
+  -   use fetch instead of xhr to get data...
 - BufferZone Jerry!
   - a lot of talk about back buffer
     - showing it to users (quick seek back)